 Just a quick introduction to the site itself.
 On your left, you will see the standard navigation bar, and curiously enough, that's the place where you can navigate the whole site to your hearts content.
 Scrolling down are explanations for the links that you will find there.
 The links at the bottom of the page are there to shortcut to sections that are buried within other pages, or to the other sites I have hosted.
 There you go, the whole thing is nearly as simple as the party this is based upon.

 These pages detail our journals, and contain maps given out during the campaign.
-We are currently in chapter 2 of the Night Below campaign, entitled "Perils of the Underdark".
-Each session we play is written up as a chapter in our campaign, and a synopsis is contained here with links to the journal entry itself. - These pages are high spoiler content, that is assuming you can relate what you are doing in your campaign to our motley crew's antics.
+We are currently in chapter 3 of the Night Below campaign, "The Sunless Sea".
+Each session we play is written up as a chapter in our campaign, and a synopsis is contained here with links to the journal entry itself. - These pages have high spoiler content, that is assuming you can relate what you are doing in your campaign to our motley crew's antics.

 The dates and times that appear in brackets in some of the earlier chapters relate to original dates that they where written, whereas times mentioned are in game times - just to make things complicated.
 There are no chapters prior to Chapter 15 (an educated guess on how many sessions I reckoned had passed) as I did not start writing them until later into the campaign, a good 6 months or so after we started.
 The pages under this section are detailed as follows: